subquery/documentation/docs/quickstart/quickstart_chains/polkadot-moonbeam.md

 ## 6. Query Your Project

 Once the container is running, navigate to http://localhost:3000 in your browser and run the sample GraphQL command provided in the README file.
+Below is an example query from this project.

+Once the container is running, navigate to http://localhost:3000 in your browser and run the sample GraphQL command provided in the README file.
 Below is an example query from the Astar-wasm-starter project.